What Is An Able Account And How Can It Help Protect Your SSI Check? – Begley Report

 Each state has its own fee structure.
 For example, Ohio has a tiered structure where residents pay $2.50 per month and asset based fees running from 0.19% to 0.34%.
-Out of state account holders pay $5 per month and asset-based fees between 0.45% and 0.60.
+Out of state account holders pay $3.50 per month.
 New Jersey fees range from 0.34% to 0.38% depending on investment options selected.
-There is also a quarterly maintenance fee of $15.00.

 ABLE ACCOUNT V. TPSNT AND SSSNT

 |Contribution Limit||$15,000 Annually||None||None|